 Vietnam has a long history of growing tea.
 Recently, a forest with many big old tea trees has been found near the border between Vietnam and China.
 These trees are believed to have lived for millions of years.
 At first, Vietnamese people only grew some small trees near their houses or picked up tea leaves in the forest.
 After the French invasion, they invested in researching and expanding the tea-growing scale by opening plantations and enhancing the quality.

-Until now, tea leaves are grown in different regions throughout Vietnam.
+Until now, tea leaves have been grown in different regions throughout Vietnam.
 Together with the tea-growing industry, the Vietnamese have developed the tradition of drinking tea.
 In the past, only the elders enjoyed having tea and serving it to distinguished guests.
 Nowadays, many tea houses and milk tea shops have incorporated tea into serving drinks to customers of all ages.

 Since many kinds of tea in the world are produced from a plant called Camellia sinensis, they are divided into different types based on the shape and chemical composition of the final product.